overte-org/overte-docs-sphinx/source/host/server-setup/linux-server.md

 ```bash
 docker run -d --name overte-server -p 40100-40102:40100-40102 -p 40100-40102:40100-40102/udp -p 48000-48006:48000-48006/udp -v $(pwd)/logs:/var/log -v $(pwd)/data:/root/.local/share/Overte --restart unless-stopped overte/overte-server:latest
 ```
-Keep in mind that the ports currently cannot be changes using Overte's Docker image.
+Keep in mind that the ports currently cannot be changed using Overte's Docker image.
 Doing so will cause connectivity issues for some people (but may work fine for others).

-The container should restart automatically when the host machine is restarted.
+The container restarts automatically when the host machine is restarted.

 Since the ports cannot be changed without modifying the container, it isn't currently feasible to run multiple Overte servers on one machine using Docker.